 Lidl is essentially the twin of Aldi.
-It has a very similar format, a similar price range, and the same no-nonsense approach to shopping.
-It is slightly more expensive than Aldi, but the upside is that you can find a bigger range of products, and in general the quality is better.
-Unfortunately, they are usually not located close to city centers, so you will probably need to go in the suburbs or the outskirts to find one.
-Still, it’s worth the journey if you are planning on budgeting.
+It has a very similar layout, a similar price range, and the same no-nonsense approach to shopping.
+It is slightly pricier than Aldi, but the upside is that you can find a wider range of products, and the quality is generally better.

 What are the alternatives to big-chain supermarkets in the Netherlands?